Food diet for GERD – this food diet for GERD will eliminate symptoms and help you recover quickly.

 Conditions that can increase your risk of having GERD include:

-- Bulging of top of stomach up into the diaphragm (hiatal hernia)
+- Bulging of top of stomach up into the diaphragm (a hiatal hernia)

 - Certain medicines such as medicine for asthma, calcium channel blockers – medicines that treat high blood pressure, painkillers, anti-depressant medicines, sedatives – medicines that help put you to sleep, anti-histamines – drugs that treat allergy symptoms